vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Credentials/Set-VCFCredential.md

 ```

 ### Description
-The Set-VCFCredential cmdlet connects to the specified SDDC Manager & updates a credential.
+The Set-VCFCredential cmdlet connects to the specified SDDC Manager and updates a credential.
 Credentials can be updated with a specified password(s) or rotated using system generated password(s).

 ### Examples